dwaynethebroc/dwaynethebroc/README.md

     Not content with being only semi-involved in the tech world, I took a leap of faith and quit my job to travel and upskill myself.

-    Learning to make dynamic websites has taught me the importance of  having strong fundamentals,
-    with an emphasis on simple solutions
-    and an allergy to an over-reliance on frameworks.
+    Learning to make dynamic websites has taught me the importance of strong fundamentals, with an emphasis on simple solutions and an allergy to an over-reliance on frameworks.

     I'm currently on the lookout for a role in front-end web development, ideally writing/maintaining HTML, CSS, Javascript languages.
     My ideal role is working for a mid-size company with experienced developers to work alongside and learn from.
     If you're hiring, let's chat.